 This small scale study explored the interprofessional interactions that occur in practice between students and other professionals.

-The students completed a one week structured diary of their contact with other professionals, using these two proximity categories: Proximity 1 – within speaking distance but no interaction or Proximity 2 – direct interaction with.
+The students completed a one week structured diary of their contact with other professionals, using these two proximity categories: Proximity 1 – within speaking distance but no interaction with the other professional or Proximity 2 – having direct interaction with the other professional.

-Eight students participated in the study and 31 different professional groups were mentioned.
+Eight students participated in the study and 31 different professionals were listed.
 The results varied between student from different year groups and on different courses.
 Each student recorded different experiences and there was a large variety in the interprofessional interactions that were recorded.

 The data collected will allow real experiences from practice to be used in interprofessional learning sessions and the results of this study can be used to illustrate to students which professional groups they are likely to encounter in practice.

+Key words.

+Interprofessional education

+Health and social care education

+Communication

+Interactions

 Introduction.

 Interprofessional learning (IPL) has been in place in Higher Education since 2000 (Leathard, 2003).
 The purpose of IPL is to improve Interprofessional collaboration and the quality of care provided to patients and service users (CAIPE, 2008).
 IPL came about as a result of the NHS Plan (DH, 2000), The Bristol Royal Infirmary enquiry (2001) and the Victoria Climbie report (DH, 2003).
 The quality of care to service users within the NHS has always been an important issue.
 Lord Darzi’s report (DH, 2008) highlighted this and since the publication of the Francis report (Francis, 2013), the quality of care has become even more of a key issue.